The tastes of Slovenia

 Karst delicacies dried in the burja wind

-Each of the gastronomic regions of areas known for karst phenomena and the burja wind blowing from the nearby sea have their own methods for drying meat products in a natural manner.
+Each of the gastronomic regions of areas known for karst phenomena and the wind burja have their own methods for drying meat products in a natural manner.
 Here, in the place where the tradition of salting and drying meat has lasted for centuries, you must taste the Karst prosciutto, pancetta, and the Karst zašinek (dried shoulder of pork).
 Many delicious stews and minestrones are made from an abundance of wild legumes and garden vegetables.
 The desserts of the Karst gastronomic areas are linked to local fruit, and excellent indigenous wines are paired with all dishes.

 Spices and the Karst lavender